 If the Costa del Sol stands throughout Europe for its mild climate throughout the year, this small town on the easternmost Costa del Sol stands out among all localities by the exceptionally mild climate, for which it is considered to have the best climate in Europe.

-Nerja is located on the shores of the Mediterranean Sea and backed by the high Sierra de Alhama, Tejeda and Almijara mountains of nearly 2,000 metres height protecting the coastline from the cold north winds and creating a subtropical micro-climate which allows the cultivation of tropical fruits like custard apple, mango and avocado.
+Nerja is situated on the shores of the Mediterranean Sea and sheltered by the high mountains of the Sierra de Alhama, Tejeda and Almijara, almost 2,000 metres high.
+This mountain range protects the coast from the cold north winds and creates a subtropical microclimate that allows the cultivation of tropical fruits such as custard apples, mangoes and avocados.

-This excellent climate boasts more than 300 days of sunshine a year and pleasant temperatures in the winter with 59º F (64º F maximum and minimum 51º F) and not too hot summers.
-Average temperatures in summer are 77° F (with maximum of 91º F and minimum 63º F).
+This excellent climate boasts more than 300 days of sunshine a year.
+Pleasant temperatures in the winter with 59º F (64º F maximum and minimum 51º F) and not too hot summers with average temperatures of 77° F (with maximum of 91º F and minimum 63º F).

 Find below the weather forecast in Nerja with weatherbug.com:

 The town of Nerja has over a dozen beaches, which is why we are one of the municipalities with more variety of beaches in Malaga.
-Isolated beaches, semi-urban o urban, more or less crowded beaches, nudist or not nudist beaches, with many or few services depending on which one we choose.
+Isolated beaches, semi-urban or urban, more or less crowded beaches, nudist or not, with many or few services depending on which one we choose.
 There is a beach for every taste, but let's get to know more about them.

-But on the other end of what the urban beaches are we can find the isolated beaches which are in the Natural Park of the cliffs of Maro, we are looking at nudist beaches like Alberquillas beach or more crowded beaches for nature lovers who are small creeks in the area of the Park.
-Undoubtedly, we have a wide variety of beaches for you to enjoy during your vacations.
+But at the other end of the urban beaches we can find the isolated beaches that are in the Natural Park of the cliffs of Maro.
+There are nudist beaches such as the Alberquillas beach or more popular beaches for nature lovers, which are small coves in the area of the Park.
+Without a doubt, we have a wide variety of beaches for you to enjoy during your holidays.